marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 Existing IETF models predominantly focus on configuration, operational state, and telemetry.
 What is missing is a cohesive framework for expressing what a system *can* do, i.e., its capabilities, in a declarative, structured, and reusable form.
 This document introduces the principles for a capability modeling framework grounded in the specification concept established in [ITU-T G.7711] ([ONF TR‑512]).
 It applies these principles through the lens of the **component–system pattern** from [ONF TR-512.A.2], using the concept of **emergence through recursive narrowing and occurrence formation**.
 These ideas are extended further by the modeling boundary principles described in [mobo].
 The result is a standardized and extensible approach for expressing features, operational constraints, internal dependencies, etc. - separately from instance realizations.
 This approach supports capability modeling for any aspect of the controlled networking solution, and is designed to enable capability assembly, dynamic composition, licensing control, and integration with other IETF frameworks such as IVY equipment, photonic plug manifests, and entitlement interfaces.
-It also supports green initiatives where specific detailed capabilities and their power/thermal implications become critical considerations.
+It also supports initiatives focussing on energy/thermal considerations where specific detailed capabilities and their power/thermal implications become critical considerations.

 #Problem Statement